pzaino/zvector/README.md

 - **Reentrant**

-   The library should be fully reentrant, so changes are applied when we are ready for, and all the library functions do not use global state.
+   The library should be fully reentrant, so changes are made available only when the full set of actions have been completed.
+Also, the library functions do not use global state.

 - **Configurable feature-set**